Controller Implementation¶

 + Light

-The Device objects used by the SR1 model we reference in this section are as follows:
+The device objects that the SR1 model used in this section has are as follows:

 Name |